dpchavez/spring-2021-assignment-2/README.md

 # CS425 - Computer Graphics I (Spring 2021)

 ## Assignment 2: Shadow maps
 The goal of this assignment is to implement the shadow mapping technique using WebGL.
-Also considering what we have learned in assignment 1, you will develop an application to render shadows on an urban setting described in an external JSON file that must be uploaded by the user through a configuration panel.
+Also considering what we have learned in assignment 1, you will develop an application to render shadows (directional light) on an urban setting described in an external JSON file that must be uploaded by the user through a configuration panel.
 The JSON file has four layers describing the elements and color of buildings, parks, water and surface of a particular region (see below for a complete description of the file).
 Just like assignment 1, you should use a unique buffer and VAO for *each* layer.

 There are five tasks, and you are free to use the skeleton code provided.
 The code has some comments detailing what needs to be implemented in each function; it contains functions to handle file upload, and user interactions through the control panel, as well as four main classes:
 - `FBO`: handles the creation and binding of [framebuffer objects](https://developer.mozilla.org/en-US/docs/Web/API/WebGLFramebuffer).